 La Dégustation Bohême Bourgeoise – One of the finest restaurants in Prague, La Dégustation presents two menus, one is a gourmet ensemble prepared from the freshest seasonal produce while the other is a Bohemian tasting selection inspired by traditional 19th and 20th-century Czech cuisine.

 Elegantes– Elegantes is a sophisticated yet relaxed restaurant tucked away in the historic Augustine Hotel.
-The menu serves classic Czech cuisine with special menus planned every three to five weeks.
+The menu consists of classic Czech cuisine with special menus planned every three to five weeks.
 The signature dish is the veal shank braised in St Thomas beer, with parsnip purée, caramelized shallots, and crunchy almonds.
 The beer used for braising is made only for the hotel and is not available anywhere else.

 Restaurace U Veverky– This great old beer hall has some of the best-tasting, brilliant value meals in the city.
 It features a traditional set up with a drinking room in the front and two big dining rooms at the back.
-One of the best places to enjoy a good hearty Czech meal accompanied by a drink ay the "stand up" bar.Besides Czech, the Vietnamese people form the largest immigrant community in the Czech Republic.
+One of the best places to enjoy a good hearty Czech meal accompanied by a drink at the "stand up" bar.Besides Czech, the Vietnamese people form the largest immigrant community in the Czech Republic.
 Pho street food restaurants are seen sprouting up all around Prague, serving traditional pho noodle soup along with other rice dishes.
 This is a welcome change to classic heavy meat meals served by Czech restaurants.
-You will find an abundance of decent Vietnamese restaurants in Prague, but here are some of the best.
+You will find plenty of decent Vietnamese restaurants in Prague, but here are some of the best.

 Pho Vietnam Tuan & Lan– This bustling, take away restaurant serves good, cheap and generous portions of Vietnamese-style pho soup.
-The menu here features Bok Choy stir fry, spicy beef with green beans, beef with pho bo rice noodles, fresh spring rolls, and other Vietnamese specialties.
+The menu features Bok Choy stir fry, spicy beef with green beans, beef with pho bo rice noodles, fresh spring rolls, and other Vietnamese specialties.